DanielJMPinto/Image-Manipulation/README.md

 $ make
 $ ./ppmtesting
 ```
-At the end of the program execution, the files with changes can be found int corresponding format folders in /res
+At the end of the program execution, the files with changes can be found in the corresponding format folders in /res

 # Problems